VauntDev/docs/docs/Hackathons/setting_up.md

 - Add a description of the achievement and share that with Vaunt.
     - No more than 100 characters **(Suggested)**
 - Gather participants' GitHub Username, Name and Email.
-- Share a list of winners in an Excel file with Vaunt.

 #### Example
 | GitHub Username | Award Name | Name | Email |